 Those of us who live in the cities, forever long for an immersive experience within nature.
-Why else would I choose to take a pre-breakfast walk through a landscape teeming with hippos, elephants and lions?
+Why else would I choose to take a pre-breakfast walk through a landscape teaming with hippos, elephants and lions?
 When during the nature walk the mammoth elephants blocked my way, I felt the adrenaline rushing through my veins.
 As my heart pumped faster I knew I was truly alive.
 Being yet another animal amongst the wild animals in their natural setting is an excitement like no other.
 Welcome to the Delta.

 There is no navigable land route inside the delta.
 The feeling of being cut off with no television, internet or mobile connection as you land by plane or boat in the middle of nowhere can be quiet unsettling.
 The sense of the still can also be intimidating.
 There is nothing to do but discover oneself in this unfamiliar environment.
 To be in the middle of delta is immersing one’s soul amidst bird songs, palm trees and water lilies.
 It is hard to describe the moment when you sight a herd of elephants emerging beyond the tree line from the water and then turning together in one silent moment to disappear together into the trees again.
 The Okavango delta was created by the quirk of nature, being the end of a river that never reaches the ocean.
 The Okavango river flows out of Angola across a flat basin until it reaches a tectonic trough where it dwindles away into a desert.
 It is here where there is largest concentration of wildlife in Africa.